logo

 • University of Virginia Arthur J. Morris Law Library: Housed within the University of Virginia School of Law in Charlottesville, the Arthur J. Morris Law Library is open to the general public and offers a wide-ranging collection of print and electronic volumes, including nearly 5,000 rare books on subjects in Anglo-American legal history.

-• Virginia’s Judicial System: Provides links to all state and local courts as well as hosts an online e-filing services, case status and information, and employment opportunities.
+• Virginia’s Judicial System: Provides links to all state and local courts and hosts an online e-filing service, case status and information, and employment opportunities.

 • Virginia State Jobs Board: Hosts a job board dedicated to government paralegal jobs.